 Hate and bias incidents are those actions by an individual or group that, while motivated by bias, prejudice or racism, do not rise to the level of a criminal offence.
-These include racial slurs, homophobic bullying, racist or offensive emails, or distributing material that endorses hate.
+These might include racial slurs, homophobic bullying, racist or offensive emails, or distributing material that endorses hate.

 Reporting hate crimes

 Research indicates that only approximately 1 in 10 hate motivated incidents are reported to police.
 Many victims of hate motivated crimes do not report their victimization to the police, for a variety of reasons, including fear of retaliation, language or cultural barriers or a perception of the importance of the incident.

 If you have been a victim of a hate motivated-crime, or have witnessed a hate-motivated crime, please report it to police and have it investigated.
 It is crucial to the safety of all citizens that all incidents of hate be investigated, in order that a strong message is sent that hate will not be tolerated in Calgary communities.

 Be an active witness.
 Often our silence signals our consent in acts of hate or discrimination.
 If you observe a hate/bias incident or crime, consider being an active witness if it is safe to do so by using your cell phone to take pictures or video of the event; taking some notes of the date and time, what was said and done; and recording suspect descriptions, including age, height, weight, clothing, tattoos, and distinguishing features.
 When safe to do so provide the information to police.